labgrid-project/labgrid/doc/configuration.rst

 +++++++++++++
 A RawSerialPort is a serial port which is identified via the device path on the local computer.
-Take note that re plugging USB serial converters can result in a different enumeration order.
+Take note that re-plugging USB serial converters can result in a different enumeration order.

 .. code-block:: yaml